ReDxDaGer/dotfiles-1/README.md

 # My dotfiles

-Well, these are my dotfiles (a few of them, atleast!)
+Well, these are my dotfiles (a few of them, atleast!).
+Reference video here: [Dreams of Autonomy](https://youtu.be/y6XCebnB9gs)

 ## Tools needed
 **`git`**